rushali09/House-Price-Prediction/README.md

 Test Score: 0.7995

 The Random Forest model performed better than Linear Regression, especially in predicting on unseen data, with a higher test score indicating improved predictive capability

+## Conclusion

+Random Forest is the preferred model for this project due to its ability to model non-linear interactions, which are crucial in understanding house prices influenced by diverse factors like geographic location and feature interactions.
+Future improvements might include further hyperparameter tuning or exploring other ensemble methods to enhance the model’s performance and robustness.